Lady Mary Henrietta Juliana Osborne1

 Consanguinity Index=0.0%

-Henry North Holroyd, 3rd Earl of Sheffield was born on 18 January 1832.1 He was the son of George Augustus Frederick Charles Holroyd, 2nd Earl of Sheffield and Lady Harriett Lascelles.
-He died on 21 April 1909 at age 77, unmarried.1
+Henry North Holroyd, 3rd Earl of Sheffield was born on 18 January 1832.1 He was the son of George Augustus Frederick Charles Holroyd, 2nd Earl of Sheffield and Lady Harriett Lascelles.2 He died on 21 April 1909 at age 77, unmarried.1

-Henry North Holroyd, 3rd Earl of Sheffield was Attaché to the British Legation in 1852 at Copenhagen, Denmark.1 He held the office of Attaché to the British Legation between 1853 and 1856.1 He held the office of Member of Parliament (M.P.) for East Sussex between 1857 and 1865.1 He succeeded to the title of 3rd Baron Sheffield, of Sheffield, co.
-Yorks [U.K., 1802] on 5 April 1876.1 He succeeded to the title of 3rd Viscount of Pevensey [I., 1816] on 5 April 1876.1 He succeeded to the title of 3rd Earl of Sheffield [I., 1816] on 5 April 1876.1 He succeeded to the title of 3rd Baron Sheffield, of Roscommon, co.
-Roscommon [I., 1783] on 5 April 1876.1 He succeeded to the title of 3rd Baron Sheffield, of Dunamore, co.
-Meath [I., 1781] on 5 April 1876.1 On his death, all of his titles except the 1782 Barony of Sheffield became extinct.1
+He was educated at Eton College, Windsor, Berkshire, England.2 He was Attaché to the British Legation from 1851 to 1852 at Constantinople, Turkey.2 He was Attaché to the British Legation in 1852 at Copenhagen, DenmarkG.1 He was Attaché to the British Legation between 1853 and 1856 at Constantinople, TurkeyG.1 He held the office of Member of Parliament (M.P.) for East Sussex between 1857 and 1865.1 He succeeded as the 3rd Baron Sheffield, of Sheffield, co.
+Yorks [U.K., 1802] on 5 April 1876.1 He succeeded as the 3rd Earl of Sheffield [I., 1816] on 5 April 1876.1 He succeeded as the 3rd Viscount of Pevensey [I., 1816] on 5 April 1876.1 He succeeded as the 3rd Baron Sheffield, of Roscommon, co.
+Roscommon [I., 1783] on 5 April 1876.1 He succeeded as the 3rd Baron Sheffield, of Dunamore, co.
+Meath [I., 1781] on 5 April 1876.1 He held the office of Justice of the Peace (J.P.) for Sussex.2 He held the office of Deputy Lieutenant (D.L.) of Sussex.2 On his death, all of his titles except the 1783 Barony of Sheffield became extinct.1

 Citations